UTA Flight 141: Passengers and crews

-According to Lebanese Foreign Minister Jean Obeid, over a hundred of those on board were Lebanese.
+According to Lebanese Foreign Minister Jean Obeid, 122 of those on board were Lebanese-French nationals.
 There were also people from Togo, Guinea, Kenya, Libya, Sierra Leone, Palestine, Peru, Syria, Nigeria, and also a youth wrestler from Iran.
 Among the passengers were 15 Bangladeshi UN peacekeepers returning from their duties in Sierra Leone and Liberia.
 A congressional report from the United States Senate indicated that there were officials related to Hezbollah's West Africa operation on board Flight 141.

 The manifest indicated that a total of 86 people, including 4 children and 3 babies, boarded the aircraft while it was in Conakry.
 Among the 86 passengers were 45 passengers from Sierra Leone, including the Bangladeshi peacekeepers who had boarded without transit checks.
 In Cotonou, a total of 9 passengers disembarked from the aircraft and 63 people, including 3 children and 2 babies, boarded the aircraft.
 The aircraft also received 10 passengers, including a child and a baby, from a transit flight that had originated from Togo.
 Based on the written manifest, the total number of passengers were 150, consisted of 138 adults, 8 children and 6 babies.
 The exact number of passengers on board, however, were impossible to determine, as more passengers were thought to be aboard than were listed on the manifest.

 At the time of the accident, the aircraft was configured with 12 first-class seats, 138 economy seats, and 6 seats for flight attendants.
 There were five seats in the cockpit and 4 jump seats for the cabin crew.

 All three flight crew members had previously flown for Libyan Arab Airlines, and had their first flight with the airline on 8 December 2003.
 All of the crew members were provided by Financial Advisory Group (FAG) as the owner of the aircraft.
-The captain was 49-year-old Najib Soleiman Al-Barouni with 11,000 flight hours, including 8,000 hours on the Boeing 727.
+The captain was 49-year-old Najib al-Barouni with 11,000 flight hours, including 8,000 hours on the Boeing 727.
 His commercial pilot license was issued by the United Kingdom in 1977.
 He later obtained the Boeing 727 flying license in 1988 and joined FAG in March 2003.
 Prior to his work with UTA, he had flown for Royal Jordanian Airlines for 3 months and Trans Air Benin for 6 months.
-The first officer was an unnamed 49-year-old male whose flight information was not stated in the accident report.
+The first officer was 49-year-old Ahmad al-Harizi, whose flight information was not stated in the accident report.
 He had obtained his commercial pilot license in 1979, issued by the United Kingdom.
-The flight engineer was an unnamed 45-year-old male who had 14,000 flight hours, all on the Boeing 727.
+The 45-year-old flight engineer, identified only as Miftah, had 14,000 flight hours, all on the Boeing 727.

-There were 7 other crew members on board the aircraft, consisted of four flight attendants, two ground mechanics and one transporter.
+There were 7 other crew members on board the aircraft, consisted of four flight attendants, two Peruvian ground mechanics and one transporter.
 There were also two UTA executives, including the Director General of UTA, aboard the aircraft.
 They were both seated at the cabin crew jump seats.